ceph/ceph/doc/rados/configuration/network-config-ref.rst

 ``[global]`` section of the configuration file.
 Our 5-minute Quick Start provides a trivial `Ceph configuration file`_ that assumes one public network with client and server on the same network and subnet.
 Ceph functions just fine with a public network only.
-However, Ceph  allows you to establish much more specific criteria, including multiple network IP addresses and subnet masks for your public network.
+However, Ceph allows you to establish much more specific criteria, including multiple IP network and subnet masks for your public network.
 You can also establish a separate cluster network to handle OSD heartbeat, object replication and recovery traffic.
+Don't confuse the IP addresses you set in your configuration with the public-facing IP addresses customers may use to access your service.
+Typical IP networks are often ``192.168.0.0`` or ``10.0.0.0`` or something similar.

 .. tip:: If you specify more than one IP address and subnet mask for either the public or the cluster network, the subnets within the network